 Advances in testing methods, biotechnology and computational models are paving the way for major improvements in how scientists evaluate the risks posed by potentially toxic chemicals.
 These advances enable toxicity testing that is faster, less expensive, and more relevant to human responses than traditional toxicity testing methods.
 These new methods also rely on in silico, in chemico and in vitro approaches that reduce the need for animal testing.

 Integrated Approaches to Testing and Assessment (IATA) combine multiple sources of information to conclude on the toxicity of chemicals.
 IATAs may include existing information from the scientific literature or other resources, along with newly generated data resulting from new or traditional toxicity testing methods to fill data gaps.
 These approaches are developed to address a specific regulatory scenario or decision context.

-The OECD IATA Case Studies Project allows countries to share and explore the use of novel methodologies in IATA for chemical hazard characterisation within a regulatory context.
+The OECD IATA Case Studies Project allows countries to share and explore the use of novel methodologies in IATA for evaluating the safety of chemicals within a regulatory context.
 In the interactive reports below, you will find:

 IATAs can include a combination of methods [(Q)SAR, read-across, in chemico, in vitro, ex vivo, in vivo] or omic technologies (e.g. toxicogenomics), the results of which are integrated.

 As a first step in building the IATA, existing data are collected.
 Additional testing is only conducted if the available information is not adequate to answer the question.
 In many cases, additional information can be obtained from in vitro testing or computational models, and animal testing may not be necessary.